 Each of the Finalists teams will pitch their ideas in a 5-minute oral presentation with Power Point to a panel of judges at Pirates Pitch, scheduled for Wednesday April 12, 2023 from 6:30 p.m. to 9 p.m. in the Seton Hall University Center Theatre.
 The judges will ask each team questions and award First, Second, and Third-place prizes to the top teams.
 The audience will also vote for its favorite team and the team with the most votes will win the $500 Audience Choice Award.

 What are the judging criteria?

-Pirates Pitch: The Seton Hall University Venture Fund Competition will reward the innovativeness of the business idea, and the quality of the written business plan and oral presentations.
+Pirates Pitch: The competition will reward the innovativeness of the business idea, and the quality of the written business plan and oral presentations.
 The judges will be especially looking for creative and innovative thinking about new markets, products and services.
-Also important, the teams will be judged on their ability to execute the idea and turn it into a viable, profitable business.
+Also important, the teams will be judged on their perceived ability to execute the idea and turn it into a viable, profitable business.

 Can I enter if I have already started a business?

 Yes, as long as your new venture has not received funding from venture capital firms, and the total amount of outside funding is less than $150,000.